Battle of Irpin: 1–5 March 2022

 On 2 March 2022, two Russian Sukhoi Su-25s conducted airstrikes in Irpin.
 Two missiles struck a residential building, killing a child and injuring a woman.
 One of the Su-25s was shot down by Ukrainian forces.
 The jet was identified to be part of the Russian 18th Guards Assault Aviation Regiment.

-Ukrainian military officials reported that Russian forces had begun to lose momentum, taking significant casualties and being stopped at "unfavorable borders".
+Ukrainian military officials reported that Russian forces had begun to lose momentum, taking significant casualties and being stopped at "unfavorable borders."

-On 3 March 2022, the Kyiv Oblast State Administration announced that the Ukrainian government was sending humanitarian aid to Bucha and Irpin, as well announcing evacuations in both cities.
+On 3 March 2022, the Kyiv Oblast State Administration announced that the Ukrainian government was sending humanitarian aid to Bucha and Irpin, as well as announcing evacuations in both cities.
 More than 1,500 women and children were reported to have evacuated by train, while 250 were evacuated by bus.
 However, Ukrainian officials reported that the evacuations were complicated as some railway tracks had been destroyed during fighting.

 Valerii Zaluzhnyi, the Commander-in-Chief of the Armed Forces of Ukraine, announced that a Russian Sukhoi Su-30 fighter jet was shot down over Irpin by Ukrainian air defenses on 3 March.

 On 5 March 2022, Ukrainian forces began to evacuate civilians from Irpin towards Kyiv on foot, though a destroyed bridge complicated efforts.

 6–10 March 2022

 On 6 March 2022, Russian forces captured part of Irpin.
 In the morning, Oleksiy Kuleba, the city's Ukrainian military commander, stated that many evacuation routes out of the city were unsafe.
 During a civilian evacuation later that day, 8 civilians, including 2 children, were killed when Russian forces shelled the evacuation road by Russian mortar units.
 A Ukrainian artillery position was located nearby.

 According to Human Rights Watch, the Russian shelling may have violated their obligations under international humanitarian law.
-The organization also stated that Ukrainian similarly had an obligation to prevent civilian casualties by not operating military actions in civilian areas.
+The organization also stated that Ukraine similarly had an obligation to prevent civilian casualties by not operating military actions in civilian areas.
 Ukrainian soldier Pavlo Lee, an actor who had joined the Territorial Defense Forces, was later killed by Russian shelling.

-On 8 March, Markushyn, who was commanding part of the Ukrainian forces in the city, stated that Russian forces demanded him to surrender the city, which he rejected, saying, "Irpin can't be bought, Irpin fights".
+On 8 March, Markushyn, who was commanding part of the Ukrainian forces in the city, stated that Russian forces demanded him to surrender the city, which he rejected, saying, "Irpin can't be bought, Irpin fights."

-On 9 March 2022, as Russian troops were seen patrolling streets in Irpin.
-Ukrainian forces conducted a large-scale evacuation across Kyiv Oblast, including in Irpin.
+On 9 March 2022, Russian troops were seen patrolling streets in Irpin.
+Ukrainian forces then conducted a large-scale evacuation across Kyiv Oblast, including in Irpin.
 Up to 20,000 civilians were evacuated in Kyiv Oblast.
 Later, the Kyiv Oblast State Administration stated that fighting in Irpin continued during the night.